-- 4.1 It is the responsibility of the Head Teacher with the support of the SLT to implement the school behaviour policy consistently throughout the school, to support the staff in its implementation, and to report to Governors, when requested, on the effectiveness of the policy.
+4.1 It is the responsibility of the Head Teacher with the support of the SLT to implement the school behaviour policy consistently throughout the school, to support the staff in its implementation, and to report to Governors, when requested, on the effectiveness of the policy.
 It is also the responsibility of the Head Teacher to ensure the health, safety and welfare of all children in the school.
-The Head Teacher and SLT can, in extreme circumstances, search or restrain a child if there is a serious risk to Health and Safety. - 4.2 The Head Teacher and SLT keep a record of all reported serious incidents of misbehaviour in the Head teacher's office. - 4.3 The Head Teacher has the responsibility for giving fixed-term suspensions to individual children for serious acts of misbehaviour.
-For repeated or very serious acts of anti-social behaviour, the Head Teacher may permanently exclude a child.
+The Head Teacher and SLT can, in extreme circumstances, search or restrain a child if there is a serious risk to Health and Safety.